konflux-ci/konflux-ci/README.md

 `resolverRef` field on the YAML mentioned above.
 From now on, after the build pipeline runs, the pipeline mentioned on the integration test will also be triggered.

-To verify that, go back to your GitHub PR and add a comment: `/retest`.
+:gear: To verify that, go back to your GitHub PR and add a comment: `/retest`.

 On the Konflux UI, under your component `Activity` tab, you should now see the build pipeline running again (`test-component-on-pull-request-...`), and when it's done, you